gokulgop2/CarbonFlow-KatyYouthHacks/README.md

 ## 🌳 Inspiration & Social Good Theme

-Our inspiration was to tackle a major climate challenge by creating a sustainable, market-based solution.
+My inspiration was to tackle a major climate challenge by creating a sustainable, market-based solution.
 The theme of **"social good"** is at the heart of our project.
-We believe the most effective way to benefit the community is to create powerful economic incentives for climate action.
+I believe the most effective way to benefit the community is to create powerful economic incentives for climate action.
 CarbonFlow does this by turning captured carbon, an environmental liability, into a valuable asset, empowering a circular economy where one industry's waste becomes another's raw material.

 ## ✨ What it Does